unlock-protocol/docs/docs/tools/checkout/configuration.md

 :::caution

-Call to action options are not available in the redesigned checkout.
+Call to action options are not available in the current checkout version.
 They will however continue to work in the legacy checkout if you want to use them.

 :::